 If the assault occurred during what might be considered a “heat of passion” moment, the charges may be reduced to a lower class of felony.
 Your Colorado criminal defense attorney will examine the evidence, conduct an investigation of the incident, and identify all available defenses in your case.

 Domestic violence assault charges are related to a number of similar offenses.
 These could be charged in place of, or in addition to domestic violence assault charges.
-Other charges related to domestic violence include stalking or domestic violence menacing.
+Other charges related to domestic violence include stalking, domestic violence harassment, or domestic violence menacing.
 If the victim and defendant do not have an intimate relationship, the defendant may still be charged with simple assault or menacing.

 Assault involves intentional, knowing, or reckless bodily injury to another person.
 Assault is a criminal offense in the first, second or third degree, with assault in the first degree being the most serious charge.
 The degree of assault may depend on the seriousness of the injury, use of a deadly weapon, and whether the victim was a police officer, firefighter, or other official engaged in the course of their duties.